-Look at the images above, for example, showing the 2008-installation “The Ocean is the Underlying Basis for Every Wave,” an “S”-shaped wall of folded and stacked clothing sorted by colour.
+Look at the images below, for example, showing the 2008-installation “The Ocean is the Underlying Basis for Every Wave,” an “S”-shaped wall of folded and stacked clothing sorted by colour.
 A total of 2,908 garments were used, weighing 1,859 lb.

 Why second-hand clothing items?
 Says Melander: “As clothing wears, fades, stains and stretches it becomes an intimate record of our physical presence.
 It traces the edge of the body, defining the boundary between the individual and the outside world. … When I come across a dress with a hand-sewn repair, or a coat with a name written inside the collar, the work starts to feel like a collective portrait.”